siduck/st/README.md

 # st (Simple Terminal)

-This is a custom suckless st build (credits to lukesmith's build for ligatures patch) and I've added some additional patches like newterm , rightclick paste , desktop entry ,sixel, live-reload xresources , st-history etc!.
+This is a custom suckless st build (credits to lukesmith's build for ligatures patch) and I've added some additional patches like newterm , rightclick paste , desktop entry ,sixel, live-reload xresources , dynamic cursor etc!.

 ## Patches: